-We measured all type I NBs in the central brain on the ventral side.
 We used phalloidin staining to mark the NB cell boundary and the area at the widest z plane was manually measured using ImageJ.
 NBs undergoing mitosis were excluded.
 They were identified using Dpn staining, which is weak throughout the cell when the nuclear envelope has broken down during mitosis.